castorini/onboarding/ura.md

 Students often ask what my expectations are: the answer is, I have _none_ (unless you sign up for a formal URA).
 Yes, seriously.
 If I don't hear from you after the first week, I won't think any less of you.
-Life is short, everyone has conflicting demands on their time, and you should only work on something if you're interested in it.
+Life is short, everyone has conflicting demands on their time, and you should only work on something if you're genuinely interested in it.

 My advice is simple: How much you get out of working with me is directly dependent on how much work you put in.
 The single most important trait in successfully working with me, I believe, is being _self-motivated_; generally, technical background isn't an issue &mdash; you got into Computer Science at Waterloo, after all.